Andrew-Pelham/enigma-rpg/docs/SRD.md

 Entertainer characters might be singers, dancers, or other performers, but they may also come from backgrounds like salesmen.

-For inspiration, look towards figures like Charlie Chaplin, Bianca Casafiore, Faye Valentine, Violet Evergarden, or Elvis Presley.
+For inspiration, look towards figures like Charlie Chaplin, Bianca Castafiore, Faye Valentine, Violet Evergarden, or Elvis Presley.

 #### Sample Entertainer Drives